JeppeKlitgaard/CartER/docs/serial.md

 and further mitigated by increasing the buffer size using the `SERIAL_BUFFER_SIZE` definition.

 This can be done using _platform.io_ in the `platformio.ini` file with a build flag `-DSERIAL_BUFFER_SIZE=<buffer size>`

+## Noise suppression

+Currently without any noise suppression the experimental system seems to get misaligned very rarely, but this can be an issue if running the system for multiple hours or days.

+While an ACK/NACK-style protocol would arguably be the most robust choice, this would add a lot of complexity to the protocol and thus hasn't been implemented.

+Instead the Commander will request a realignment sequence to be sent by the Controller if it experiences misalignment.
+This does lead to some packet loss since any bytes prior to the realignment sequence will be flushed and are not resent.

+Given the rarity of noise, this approach will generally be robust enough to to have very long running experiments.

+Artificial noise can be added for testing using the constants defined in `PacketSender.h` of the Controller.